tfardet/NNGT/doc/developer/optimization.rst

 Building NEST networks
 ======================

-Currently, building networks via nngt is roughly 20 times slower than building them with nest because the generation of the network is done using nest's ``DataConnect`` function,which is super slow...
+Currently, building networks via nngt is roughly 20 times slower than building them with nest because the generation of the network is done using nest's ``DataConnect`` function, which is super slow...

 In the future, I'll see whether:
     1. ``DataConnect`` can be sped up